videlais/simple-qbn/notes/expressions.md

 ### Working with Quis Expression Language

 Starting with version 1.4, SimpleQBN began to use the MongoDB Query Language for expressions.
 As of version 1.4.2, SimpleQBN uses the [Quis](https://www.npmjs.com/package/quis) NPM package for expression evaluation.
-With Quis 1.2.0, SimpleQBN now supports native Quis expression strings with complex boolean operators, while maintaining backward compatibility with MongoDB-style query objects.

 Quis expressions support: